A Pictorial Focus

-Paris, France houses the Louvre Pyramid, a structure built because the age of the original Louvre Museum could not handle the daily traffic.
+Paris, France houses the Louvre Pyramid, a structure built because the age of the original Louvre Museum can not handle the daily traffic.
 The new entrance directs traffic in a manner designed to mitigate traffic flow backups as well as to decrease the stress on the older floor structures of the original building.

 Ben Meyers